ASE55471/Android-VSlider/README.md

 Progress area offset

 ### step:integer
 Span of each step.
-Must lower then max value, if max is 49 step is 5, the progress is 10 step and last step is 4 span, but if you call setProgress in realtime is still free between max
+Must lower then max value, if max is 49 and step is 5, the progress is 10 step and last span of step is 4 , but if you call setProgress in realtime is still free between max